hishambhatti/human-health-sounds/README.md

 ```source .venv/bin/activate```
 ```pip install -r requirements.txt```

-After installing dependencies, run the following notebooks in order, modifying the folder name for audio data:
+After installing dependencies, run the following notebooks *in order*, modifying the folder name for audio data:

 First, save your dataset locally.
 In our example, we have a source directory `vs_release_16k/audio_16k`.

-1. Audio_Preprocessing.ipynb
+1. **Audio_Preprocessing.ipynb**

-This notebook involves pre-processing the human health audio data to create audio suitable for the HeAR model to form embeddings.
-This involves trimming silence, removing short/quiet clips, and capping the length of clips.
-Additionally, we create spectrograms to be used by the frontend visualization.
+- Pre-processes the human health audio data to create audio suitable for the HeAR model
+- Trims silence, removes short/quiet files, and caps the length of clip
+- Creates spectrograms for frontend visualization

-2. HeAR_embeddings.ipynb
+2. **HeAR_embeddings.ipynb**

-This notebook uses the Google HeAR model to create and utilize embeddings.
-The model is loaded directly from Hugging Face, and we use the preprocessed data to create and test our embeddings.
+- Uses Google’s HeAR model (via Hugging Face) to generate embeddings
+- Tests embeddings on the preprocessed data

-3. t-SNE_and_grid_clustering.ipynb
+3. **t-SNE_and_grid_clustering.ipynb**

-This notebook runs the t-SNE algorithm to cluster the HeAR embeddings, searching over various perplexities.
-It then runs the LAP solver to convert the t-SNE output into a 2D grid, and saves the output as a JSON for our frontend visualization.
+- Runs the t-SNE algorithm to cluster the HeAR embeddings, searching over various perplexities
+- Runs the LAP solver to convert the t-SNE output into a 2D grid
+- Saves the output as a JSON for the frontend visualization

 ### Frontend Setup (React)